-Number of Shares Percent Shares Ber Own neficially
+Number of Shares Percenta Shares Ben Own eficially

 Beneficially Owned Before Offering After Offering

 Greater than 5% Stockholders:

 Shoshana Shendelman, Ph.D.
-(1) 86,166 36.5% o O
+(1) 86,166 36.5%)

 Entities affiliated with Alexandria Venture (2) 43,722 18.5

-Funds affiliated with E Squared (3) 12,571 5.3
+Funds affiliated with E Squared Investment Fund, LLC 12,571 5.3

 Directors and Named Executive Officers:

-Franklin M. Berger, CFA (4) 9,918 4.2
+Franklin M. Berger, CFA (3) 9,918 4.2

-Les Funtleyder (5) 417
+Les Funtleyder (4) 417

 Teena Lerner, Ph.D.
 166

-Joel S. Marcus (2)(6) 4,613 2.0
+Joel S. Marcus (2)(5) 4,613 2.0

 Riccardo Perfetti, M.D., Ph.D.

-All current executive officers and directors as a group (six persons) (7) 101,280 42.9
+All current executive officers and directors as a group (six persons) (6) 101,280 42.9

-^{} Represents beneficial ownership of less than 1%.
+Represents beneficial ownership of less than 1%.

 - (1) Includes 166 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018. - (2) Includes (a) 27,306 shares held by Alexandria Venture Investments, LLC ("Alexandria Venture"), and (b) 16,416 shares held by Alexandria Equities No. 7, LLC ("Alexandria Equities," and together with Alexandria Venture," the "Alexandria Entities").
-One of our directors, Joel S. Marcus, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of ARE-Special Services, LLC, which is the managing member of Alexandria Equities.
-ARE-QRS Corp. has full voting and investment power with respect to the shares owned by the Alexandria Equities and Alexandria Real Estate Equities, Inc., has full voting and investment power with respect to the shares owned by the Alexandria Entities.
+One of our directors, Joel S. Marcus, is the Executive Chairman and founder of Alexandria Real Estate Equities, Inc., the managing member of Alexandria Venture and the parent company of ARE-QRS Corp., which is the general partner of Alexandria Real Estate Equities L.P., which is the managing member of ARE-Special Services, LLC, which is the managing member of Alexandria Equities and Alexandria Equities.
+ARE-QRS Corp. has full voting and investment power with respect to the shares owned by the Alexandria Equities and Alexandria Real Estate Equities, Inc., bas full voting and investment power with respect to the shares owned by the Alexandria Equities of Alexandria Real Estate Equities, Inc., Mr. Marcus may be deemed to have voting and investment power with respect to the shares owned by the Alexandria Entities.
 Mr. Marcus disclaims beneficial ownership of the shares held by Alexandria Entities, except to the extent of his underlying pecuniary interest therein.
-The address for the Alexandria Entities is 385 E. Colorado Blvd., Suite 299, Pasadena, California 91101. - (3) Represents shares held by Edward llyadzhanov and A1, a Series of E Squared Investment Fund, LLC, or A1.
-Mr. llyadzhanov is the founder and Chief Investment Officer of E Squared Capital Management, LLC, which is general partner of Assure Fund Management II, LLC, which is the manager of A1.
-Mr. llyadzhanov has full voting and investment power with respect to shares owned by A1. - (4) Includes 167 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018. - (5) Includes 167 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018.
-Mr. Funtleyder is a healthcare portfolio manager at E Squared Capital Management, LLC, which is general partner of Assure Fund Management II, LLC, which is the manager of A1.
-As such, Mr. Funtleyder may be deemed to have voting and investment power with respect to the shares owned by A1.
-Mr. Funtleyder disclaims beneficial ownership of the shares held by A1, except to the extent of his underlying pecuniary interest therein. - (6) Includes 167 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018. - (7) Includes an aggregate of 499 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018, held by six executive officers and directors.
+The address for the Alexandria Entities is 385 E. Colorado Blvd., Suite 299, Pasadena, California 91101. - (3) Includes 167 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018. - (4) Includes 167 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018.
+Mr. Funtleyder is a healthcare portfolio manager at E Squared Capital Management, LLC, which is general partner of Assure Fund Management II, LLC, which is the manager of A1, an affiliate of E Squared Investment Fund, LLC ("A1"), one of our stockholders.
+Mr. Funtleyder exercises voting and investment control over all shares beneficially owned by A1, and as such, may be deemed to have voting and investment power with respect to the shares owned by A1.
+Mr. Funtleyder disclaims beneficial ownership of the shares held by A1, except to the extent of his underlying pecuniary interest therein. - (5) Includes 167 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018. - (6) Includes an aggregate of 499 shares of common stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of December 31, 2018, held by six executive officers and directors.